 HYDROTHERMAL RECENT SOILS

-RX Other Recent Soils that have a lithic or paralithic contact either directly beneath the A horizon or have a weathered-B or unconsolidated C horizon that is less than 10 cm thick.
+RX Other Recent Soils that have a lithic or paralithic contact either directly beneath the A horizon or have a weathered-B, or unconsolidated C horizon, that is less than 10 cm thick.

 ROCKY RECENT SOILS

-RS Other Recent Soils that are have sand or loamy sand texture and have less than 35% (by volume) gravel, in all horizons between the base of the A horizon and 60 cm from the mineral soil surface.
+RS Other Recent Soils that have sand or loamy sand texture and have less than 35% (by volume) coarse rock fragments, in all horizons between the base of the A horizon and 60 cm from the mineral soil surface.
 Lamellae of sandy loam (of insufficient thickness to meet the requirements of an argillic horizon) may be present.

 SANDY RECENT SOILS